Dhruvaraju/robot-framework-alpha/README.md

 Library    SeleniumLibrary
 *** Variables ***
 # Browser can now be passed to other sections
-# Varibales mentined here are generally global variables
+# Variables mentioned here are generally global variables
 # We can also assign a variable in test case section
 ${BROWSER} =    chrome
 @{LIST_VARIABLE} =    alpha    beta    gamma